Tuesday, November 29, 2011

 So the Congress slogan goes like this, “Ghar ki luti laaj ka, dum todti sans ka, patri se utre vikas ka, ab ek ek baat ka…..Jawab Hum Denge.”

-And considering Madam, Manmohan and the dimpled one prefer to keep finger on their lips, Jawab kaun dega?
+And considering Madam's stony silence, Jawab kaun dega?
 Diggy?
 Thank you but no thank you.
 We do not want his pearls of wisdom.
 That reminds me of an interesting tweet.
 A signboard in a conference hall said – please keep your phone in Manmohan Singh mode.

 The news is that Congress’s UP campaign will be handled by three agencies, Percept, Crayon and JWT.
 Why spend money on these agencies?
 Congress should have initiated an on-line campaign for slogans.
 Many jobless people like me would have happily obliged.
 Free of cost.